ismrmrd/ge_to_ismrmrd/README.md

    will have to be added to the "CMAKE_CXX_FLAGS" option in the project's CMakeLists.txt file.

 1. If using the Gadgetron for reconstruction, please use a standard Gadgetron installation or Docker container.
-The Gadgetron now requires Boost version 1.65, or newer, which is newer than that supplied with GE's latest Orchestra Linux SDK.
-Therefore, Gadgetron currently cannot be built against GE's Orchestra Linux SDK.
+The Gadgetron now requires Boost version 1.65 or newer, which is newer than that supplied with GE's latest Orchestra Linux SDK.
+Therefore, Gadgetron currently cannot be built using components from GE's Orchestra Linux SDK, as was previously possible.

 1. Obtain the GE converter source code: